wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--gcp.md

 **Description**

 The accepted values for this option are debug, info, warning, error, critical.
-Depending on which is configured, the ossec.log file will show messages from this severities.
+Depending on which is configured, the wazuh.log file will show messages from this severities.
 In debug mode, other severity messages and events can be seen at this file.

 **Compatible versions**